IBM/cpdctl/README_command_reference.md

 :   The name of the job.
 This option provides a value for a sub-field of the JSON option 'job'.
 It is mutually exclusive with that option.

 `--job-parameter-sets` (<a href="#cli-parameter-sets-example-schema-job">`ParameterSets[]`</a>)
-:   Array of parameter sets.
+:   Array of parameter sets, only for DataStage, Orchestration Flow, Machine Learning Stream, and Synthetic data flow jobs.
 This option provides a value for a sub-field of the JSON option 'job'.
 It is mutually exclusive with that option.

     Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--job-parameter-sets=@path/to/file.json`.